dominiksalvet/gitpack/README.md

 ## License

-Licensing policy of template is compliant with [REUSE Practices](https://reuse.software/practices/2.0/).
+Licensing policy of GitPack is compliant with [REUSE Practices](https://reuse.software/practices/2.0/).

 The preferred license is the **MIT License** as stated in the [*LICENSE.txt*](LICENSE.txt) file.